telehash/telehash.github.io/v3/channels/chat.md

 All chat and message IDs are 8 bytes generated using [SipHash](http://en.wikipedia.org/wiki/SipHash), then base32 encoded (identically to hashnames) when used in a string.

-Every chat ID created by taking the 32 bytes from the hashname and appending the 8 byte SipHash output of some arbitrary or random value, then performing another SipHash of the total 40 bytes to get a final unique 8 byte ID.
-The variable source value can be automatically generated on demand to be unique, or may be derived from or mapped to other application-specific data to create fixed IDs for all participants.
+Every chat ID created by taking the 32 bytes from the hashname and appending the 8 byte SipHash output of some arbitrary or random value called the `name`, then performing another SipHash of the total 40 bytes to get a final unique 8 byte mesh-wide unique ID.
+The variable `name` value can be automatically generated on demand or may be derived from or mapped to other application-specific data to create stable IDs for all participants.

 ## THTP